-Five alternative positions for the Narina Transmission Substation have been proposed.
+In addition, a transmission substation called Narina has been proposed near the existing Blanco substation for which five alternative positions f have been proposed.
 Alternative 2 is at an existing substation and as such this will be upgraded to accommodate the proposed powerlines.
 Alternatives 1, 3, 4 and 5 will require the construction of a transmission station and the impacts associated with this will therefore be greater.